 With light day loads, we headed up the steep-walled gorge.
 It’s a spectacular place!
 In contrast to the previous day, the walls were vertical and close, the shade plentiful.

-It’s rare to return to a ready-made camp on this type of trip.
-It was great to have both time and energy at camp to fetch water, drink coffee and enjoy ourselves.
+Returning to a ready-made camp on this type of trip is rare.
+Having time and energy at camp was great, and we fetched water, drank coffee and hung out.
 It’s funny how sometimes the simplest moments of a trip can be amongst the most enjoyable.

 Determined not to make the same mistake twice, we packed up early and missed the worst heat on our return to the vehicle.
 In addition, we were used to our packs, they were far lighter, and it was downhill, making the final day another great day of walking.

 Arriving back at our LandCruiser meant cold drinks.
 And after heading to the Ranger Station to sign out, we set up at Camp Kurrajong and fired up the shower on our new camper for the first time.
 It was a luxurious end to a memorable hike!